2024 gas and electricity prices

 Another element is competition.
 Energy suppliers need your custom to be profitable.
 If their customers leave because there's a cheaper energy provider or one with better service, then they lose out.

-Will gas and electricity prices increase in 2024?
+What is the gas and electricity prices forecast for 2024?

-It's difficult to predict with any certainty but at the moment, gas and electricity prices are expected to decrease throughout the summer of 2024, at least.
+It's difficult to predict with any certainty but at the moment, gas and electricity prices are expected to increase throughout the winter of 2024 going into 2025.
+The market is still unpredictable so things could change, but the overall energy prices trend is upwards.

 For more information, head to our energy market Q&A guide.